 The 30-year-old England international has seen his appearances limited so far this season but the Manchester City manager says he cannot afford to let any players leaveManchester City manager Roberto Mancini has denied reports linking Joleon Lescott with a move away from the club in the January transfer window.

-Lescott has lost his place in the heart of the Manchester City defense, despite being an England regular, with Mancini often preferring to select Serbia youngster Matija Nastasic as Vincent Kompany's partner at center back.
+Lescott has lost his place in the heart of the Manchester City defence, despite being an England regular, with Mancini often preferring to select Serbia youngster Matija Nastasic as Vincent Kompany's partner at centre-back.

 Kolo Toure was called upon ahead of Lescott to replace the injured captain earlier in December but with the Ivorian due to leave for the Africa Cup of Nations next weekend, Mancini is adamant that Lescott is not for sale.

 "We can't sell players," Mancini told reporters when asked about the former Everton man's future.
 "We won't have enough to play if we sell."

 The Italian has also suggested that out of favour striker Mario Balotelli will remain at the Etihad Stadium despite reports linking the 22-year-old with a January departure.

 Lescott has been linked with a return to Goodison Park having made only seven league starts this season.